Doubleheader (television): National Hockey League

-In Canada, Hockey Night in Canada features a doubleheader on CBC on Saturday nights during the National Hockey League (NHL) regular season.
-The first game, featuring teams based in Eastern Canada, begins at 7:00 p.m.
-Eastern (4:00 p.m.
+In Canada, until 2026, Hockey Night in Canada used to feature a doubleheader on CBC on Saturday nights during the National Hockey League (NHL) regular season.
+The first game, featuring teams based in Eastern Canada, would begin at 7 p.m.
+Eastern (4 p.m.
 Pacific Time).
-The second game, featuring teams based in Western Canada, airs at 10:00 p.m.
-Eastern (7:00 p.m.
+The second game, featuring teams based in Western Canada, aired at 10 p.m.
+Eastern (7 p.m.
 Pacific).
 On some Wednesday nights, Sportsnet may air a doubleheader.

-In the United States, TNT also airs doubleheaders as part of its NHL coverage, usually on Wednesday nights, mostly in the 7:30 p.m.
-Eastern (4:30 p.m.
-Pacific) and 10 p.m.
-Eastern (7 p.m.
+In the United States, TNT also airs doubleheaders as part of its NHL coverage, usually on Tuesday and Wednesday nights, mostly in the 7 p.m.
+Eastern (4 p.m.
+Pacific) and 9:30 p.m.
+Eastern (6:30 p.m.
 Pacific) time slots.
-ESPN will also air doubleheaders on select nights in the same time slots, whereas sister channel ABC will air doubleheaders or tripleheaders on select Saturday afternoons, typically at 1 p.m.
-Eastern (10 a.m.
-Pacific) and 3:30 p.m.
-Eastern (12:30 p.m.
+ESPN will also air doubleheaders on select nights in the same time slots, whereas sister channel ABC will air doubleheaders or tripleheaders on select Saturday afternoons, typically at 12:30 p.m.
+Eastern (9:30 a.m.
+Pacific) and 3 p.m.
+Eastern (Noon p.m.
 Pacific), with a third game usually airing in primetime at 8 p.m.
 Eastern (5 p.m.
 Pacific) on select tripleheader weeks.

 National Basketball Association

-The NBA currently holds two doubleheaders on Christmas afternoon (counting all broadcast outlets, it has since expanded into a quintupleheader or five consecutive national games).
-The league also frequently features doubleheaders on ESPN, TNT, and late in the season but less on a frequent basis, ABC.
+The NBA currently holds a quintupleheader on Christmas Day, with all games airing on ESPN and ABC.
+The league also frequently features doubleheaders on ESPN, NBC/Peacock, Prime Video and late in the season but less on a frequent basis, ABC.
+Most weeknight doubleheaders on ESPN, Peacock, and Prime Video will start with an East Coast game at 7 p.m.
+Eastern time (4 p.m.
+Pacific time), followed by a West Coast game at 9:30 p.m.
+Eastern (6:30 p.m.
+Pacific).
+NBC's doubleheaders follow a regional format: the East Coast game, starting at 8 p.m.
+Eastern (5 p.m.
+Pacific), is shown on NBC in the East and NBCSN in the West, and vice versa for the West Coast game, which follows at 11 p.m.
+Eastern (8 p.m.
+Pacific).
+ABC will carry Sunday doubleheaders that normally begin with game 1 at 1 p.m.
+Eastern (10 a.m.
+Pacific), and follow with game 2 at 3:30 p.m.
+Eastern (12:30 p.m.
+Pacific).

+Occasionally, the NBA will also schedule tripleheaders and quadrupleheaders as well.

 The league experimented in 2009 and 2010 with a Thanksgiving night doubleheader, but discontinued the practice after the 2011 NBA lockout.